Aug 25, 2023

 People use mobile applications for various purposes, such as playing games, browsing social media platforms, and organizing food deliveries.
 If the process of developing a mobile app sounds intriguing, check out these learning resources.

-Built for developers, Google Developers is a website providing documentation and learning resources on various Google software development tools and APIs.
+Built for developers, Google for Developers is a website providing documentation and learning resources on various Google software development tools and APIs.
 The Learn section contains self-guided coding exercises, video tutorials, and technical articles.
 There are learning materials on various subjects with varying skill levels, including mobile app development.

 The official Android Developers site provides several sets of Android training courses for different target audiences to complete.
 These audiences include complete beginners, experienced Android Kotlin developers, and Android Java developers.
 There are also Android certification and degree programs students can enroll in.